Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 The captures done for airsoft pistol showed captured pellets with dark top because of led light from bottom only.
 Adding a 2nd 50W led driver and 2nd 5000 lm led (both connected in parallel) lighting from top resolved this issue, see for [airgun shot](#user-content-bottom_plus_top_led) captured with that setup:
 ![setup w/ two leds](res/IMG_060619_182038.jpg)

 <a name="setup2leds"></a>This is complete setup with airgun clamped to desk.
 Some cables are now passed below living room desk in order to not show up in camera view.
+Lower right cardboard box filled with many thick newspapers acts as pellet catcher.
 See [9000eps](#user-content-9000eps) airgun pellet capture done with this setup:
 ![setup w/ clamped airgun](res/IMG_160619_103844.jpg)

 <a name="blackBackground"></a>Most of the captures described on this repo were done without a black background.
 The dark background was achieved with long range of free space behind scene.
 That works fine because light intensity drops quadratic with distance.
 For [Sound trigger](#sound-trigger) work I wanted to have setup small and on my desk in reach.
 I created a black cardboard that I used as dark background, as can be seen on the left.
 This is not necessary in general if you have long free space after the scene.
 But if using black cardboard as background with 5000lm led flash, then it needs to be really black.
 I used "the blackest black" [Black 3.0](https://culturehustle.com/products/black-3-0-the-worlds-blackest-black-acrylic-paint-150ml) from kickstarter campain for that, it absorbs 98% of incoming light.
 In this setup I did make the 5000lm led with heatsink stand vertically, unlike lighting from bottom or top before.
 This allowed to use only a single of my two 5000lm leds (this type of lighting is more like the flashes of cameras, from direction of lens):